-My general advice is: once you’ve found a set up that works for everything you do, with as little effort (but not without a small touch of resistance for colour) as possible, stick to it. (note: buy a spare if you need it, better safe than sorry)
+My general advice on mouthpiece/reeds setup - once you've found a set up that works for everything you do, with as little effort (but not without a small touch of resistance for colour) as possible, stick to it. (note: buy a spare if you need it, better safe than sorry)

 Here's a list of my setup for you gear geeks:

 Yanagisawa A-WO2, silver plated WO2 neck.

 Yanagisawa A-991UL (Unlacquered) with a Pink Gold-plated solid sterling silver neck